jzj/lambda-letsencrypt/README.md

 It supports requesting normal FQDN and wildcard certificates and renew them if necessary.

+For example, `domains=example.org,*.example.org&certname=example&force=false`
-For example, `domains=example.org,*.example.org&certname=example` the certificate file will have the name `example.pem` and will be imported to ACM with the name `example`.
+the certificate file will have the name `example.pem` and will be imported to ACM with the name `example`.
+Use the force flag to forcefully make CertBot renew the certificate.

 After the certificate is generated the script upload it to S3 together with it's internal state compressed in a tar.gz file and import it to ACM, overwriting an